A Not-So-Brief History of the Mojo Gypsies

 Fast-forward to 2011, and Bruce decided that it was time to take a break from performing, and elected to go into musical semi-retirement.
 I was about to throw in the towel in frustration when the great upright player, Jeff “Flourtown Fats” Michael — with whom I had played in James Day’s wonderful Fish Fry ensemble — informed me of his interest to play with the Gypsies.
 Later in 2011, we were delighted to bring-on Mark Shewchuk — also a Fish Fry alum — on drums.
 As you can imagine, it was a real treat to re-unite that rock-solid rhythm section and bring their high-caliber firepower to the Gypsies!

 2012 brought about further changes, with Guy DeRosa departing the band.
-We did a couple of gigs with a rotating line-up of highly-skilled harpmeisters, including James Day and recent transplant from the left coast, Brian Brazil, as well as working with the very talented Russ Lambert (Russ Lambert & his Shake Dancer Band), who shared the spotlight on harmonica and vocals.
+We did a couple of gigs with a rotating line-up of highly-skilled harpmeisters, including James Day and recent transplant from the left coast, Brian Brazil, as well as working with Russ Lambert (Russ Lambert & his Shake Dancer Band), who shared the spotlight on harmonica and vocals.

 In the Spring of 2014, I wanted to expand our stylistic repertoire, and was indeed fortunate to be introduced by Flourtown Fats to Mike Scott, who brings his exceptional skill on the tenor sax (and boyish good looks) to the Gypsies, as we enter the latest chapter in our ongoing musical story.

+And while the pandemic put everything on hold for far too long, we are finally back in business!
 Needless to say, I am extremely grateful to the many fine musicians who have helped me along the way, with both their tutelage and their friendship.
 Likewise, the fine musicians who’ve chosen to join me over the years in my little project have helped to make my dream a reality, and have become great friends along the way.
 Additionally, the family, friends and fans who’ve come to see us play over the years have been a real source of inspiration.
 And the clubs and venues who’ve taken a chance on us have made it all possible.
 I thank you all!

 So, today, true to my original vision, the Gypsies have continued to flourish, through good times and through bad, by pulling-together like-minded individuals with a love for performing some of the world’s best music!
 It’s been tremendous fun for us, and we certainly hope you enjoy it, as well!
+Stay tuned as we embark on preparing new material for our sophomore recording!